isa/ProPlayer/readme.txt

 I've added simpletest support to the project.
 And I'm also releasing 4.7.5 with unit tests.
 So developers who want to continue on that are more than welcome :)

+Guys, I'm also placing the project under http://github.com/isa/ProPlayer.
+I won't be able to continue the work as much since I've tons of other stuff to focus right now.
+It's under Apache2 license as I mentioned before, so please fork your patches add-ons and let me know.
+Otherwise I'll probably remove the project from WordPress..

 == Change History ==

+version 4.7.8

+* Security fix (reported exploit)

 version 4.7.7